 Cost of half a percentage point

 To drive home the importance of shopping around, let’s look at a small difference in interest rates.
-Let’s say a lender offers you a 4.5 interest rate on a $200,000 fixed-rate, 30-year mortgage.
+Let’s say a lender offers you a 4.5-percent interest rate on a $200,000 fixed-rate, 30-year mortgage.
 But that loan with a 4 percent rate is $59 less a month.
-That adds up to $3,512 in the first five years.
+That adds up to $3,512 in the first five years alone.
 Ouch.

 The lower interest rate means the borrower would pay off an additional $1,421 in principal in the first five years, even while making lower payments.

 If you plan to buy a home soon, don’t wait until you’re ready to make an offer to discover that there are problems with your credit.
-Even if you don’t plan to buy a home for several months or even a year, pull your credit report and scores now to see where you stand.
-(You can track your credit through myBankrate for free.)
+Even if you don’t plan to buy a home for several months — or even a year — pull your credit report and scores now to see where you stand.

-Borrowers with higher credit scores tend to get better interest rates, which impacts your monthly payments and how much house you can afford.
+Borrowers with higher credit scores tend to get better interest rates, which impact your monthly payments and how much house you can afford.
 It may take months (or longer, depending on the complexity of your finances) to repair bad credit and see meaningful bumps in your credit score, so best to get the full picture and start making changes early.

-Some effective ways to boost your credit: Pay off balances to below 30 percent of your maximum credit lines, avoid large credit purchases or opening new loans/accounts, and pay your bills on time.
+Some effective ways to boost your credit: Pay off balances to below 30 percent of your maximum credit lines, avoid large credit purchases and opening new loans or accounts, and pay your bills on time.

 Job-hopping from one salaried position to another (especially for a raise) can be a good thing.
 Lenders will want to speak to your new human resources department or see a copy of the offer letter to confirm your new salary and status.

-When borrowers switch from a salaried position to self employment, though, they fall under different underwriting guidelines, says Elan McMillin, a mortgage banker with USA Mortgage in St. Louis.
+When borrowers switch from a salaried position to self employment, though, they fall under different underwriting guidelines.
 Lenders look closely at your employment and income history to establish your debt-to-income ratio, a key metric for evaluating your ability to repay a mortgage.

-Self-employed borrowers, or those who rely heavily on commission and bonuses as part of their income, must show two years of federal tax returns to calculate an average income, McMillin says.
-Starting your own company, or moving to a commission-based salary, can put the brakes on your loan approval, he adds.
+Self-employed borrowers, or those who rely heavily on commission and bonuses as part of their income, often have to show two years of federal tax returns to calculate an average income when they apply for a mortgage.
+Starting your own company, or moving to a commission-based salary, can put the brakes on your loan approval.

-In other words, it’s better to wait until after closing to make a major job shift, McMillin says.
+In other words, it’s better to wait until after closing to make a major job shift.

 A mortgage application is your first step to getting preapproved.
-Leaving off items (or intentionally omitting them) from the application can sabotage your entire mortgage approval — and home purchase.
+Leaving items off your application, or intentionally misrepresenting them, can sabotage your loan approval.

-Also, tell your lender if you have deferred student loans or if you’re on an income-driven repayment plan, McMillin says.
+You should also tell your lender if you have deferred student loans or if you’re on an income-driven repayment plan.
 Although you might pay little or no money on that debt now, lenders want to ensure you can still afford your mortgage payments when those loan payments kick in later.

 Doing your homework about the mortgage process can help you avoid these slip-ups.
 With some preparation and consistent communication with your lender, you’ll be ready to act fast when it’s time to make offers.